rk-rishikesh/rk-password-generator/README.md

 # rk-password-generator
 > A random password generator package for Node written entirely in JavaScript, with zero native dependencies.

-## Instructions to run the project locally
+## Instructions use the package in your project

 ### Prerequisites